sndmrc/MPhS/README.md

 The proposed pipeline could be potentially extended and successfully applied to other fruit species, provided they have some basic
-requirements: (i) a relatively frequent sampling covering the time-series transcriptomic changes during fruit development with high detail; (ii) the availability of expression data from diverse growing conditions and genotypes allowing the phenology scale to be representative of the general development of the fruit of the species;
+requirements: <br> (i) a relatively frequent sampling covering the time-series transcriptomic changes during fruit development with high detail; <br> (ii) the availability of expression data from diverse growing conditions and genotypes allowing the phenology scale to be representative of the general development of the fruit of the species;
-(iii) a reliable and well annotated reference genome to compute the expression data.
+<br> (iii) a reliable and well annotated reference genome to compute the
+expression data.

 The existence of these conditions ensured the successful implementation